Student Honoraries & Clubs

 Spanish Club membership is available to all students who are current or former members of a Spanish class.
 In addition to selling tacos at the JA Carnival, the club hosts parties to celebrate la Navidad, Cinco de Mayo, and other Hispanic holidays.
 For many years, the club has sponsored an Ecuadorian family, sending a contribution each month.
 The Spanish Club invites guests to present programs and participates in various service projects.

 Students Against Destructive Decisions

 The SADD chapter of JA exists to help students avoid the dangers of drinking and driving and has since expanded to deal with underage drinking, drug usage, bullying and a plethora of other destructive decisions.

 The Ultimate Frisbee Club was founded in 2016.
-Its members participate in one to two practices a week, while playing in about three tournaments during the spring.
-The Ultimate Frisbee Club is a great way to get involved at JA and is an avenue to participate in friendly competition with other high schools around the state.
+Its members participate in one to two practices a week while participating in matches and a tournament in the spring.
+The Ultimate Frisbee Club is a great way to get involved at JA and participate in friendly competition with other high schools around the state.
 2023-24 Student contacts are Thomas Earl and Noah Pressler.
 Faculty club sponsor is Dean Arnold.